-You can only imagine how our love affair with the oyster has grown over the years, and raw bars are an opportunity to have a good beer with a dozen oysters.
-I sit alone with oysters with names such as Kumamoto, Olympia, Kushi and Blue Point.
-In Las Vegas there are plenty of opportunities to have oysters as it seems that every steak house wants to bring out the giant seafood tower that is overflowing with crab legs, giant prawns and a few oysters.
-While that can work for me I prefer sitting at a bar and getting a dozen of the bi-valves and indulging in the candy of the sea.
+You can only imagine how our love affair with the oyster has grown over the years, and raw bars are an opportunity to have a good beer with a dozen oysters with names like Kumamoto, Olympia, Kushi, and Blue Point.
+In Las Vegas, there are plenty of opportunities to have oysters as it seems that every steakhouse wants to bring out the giant seafood tower that is overflowing with crab legs, giant prawns, and a few oysters.
+While that can work, we prefer sitting at a bar, getting a dozen of the bi-valves, and indulging in the candy of the sea.

-Where to go for Oysters in Las Vegas:
+Where to Go for Oysters in Las Vegas

 Emeril's New Orlean's Fish House has a $1.50 oyster happy hour special that is worth sitting at the bar for.
 From 2 - 6pm grab a beer and some oysters while fighting the temptation to have a shrimp po' boy.